Department of Finance

 RFD 4912.
 Independent Study.
 (0-0) 2 Credit Hours.

-Prerequisites: A 3.0 Carlos Alvarez College of Business grade point average (see academic advisor for required forms).
+Prerequisite: A 3.0 Carlos Alvarez College of Business grade point average (see academic advisor for required forms).
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $84.
+This course has Differential Tuition.
+Course Fee: BISP $10; BTSI $15.41.

 RFD 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

 Prerequisites: A 3.0 Carlos Alvarez College of Business grade point average (see academic advisor for required forms).
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours of independent study, regardless of discipline, will apply to a bachelor’s degree.
-Differential Tuition: $126.
+This course has Differential Tuition.

 RFD 4923.
 Internship in Real Estate.
 (0-0) 3 Credit Hours.